eoinwoods/continuous-delivery/dynamic-environment-provisionment.md

 Inability to respond to change: we currently operate under a model where we have a fixed number of test environments and each one leverages dedicated hardware to enable the environment.
 If we have urgent requirements to support specific testing we are unable to deliver this at speed without compromising our existing environments (and by extension any project using it).
 New hardware provisioning is expected to take around 6 weeks to deploy.
 As such we need the ability to create new environments with fast turn around that are dedicated to the testing group that sponsors it.

 Effective use of resources: within the wider organisation we understand that virtualisation provides a better utilisation of hardware than physical provisionment.
-The principles behind this
+The rationale behind this is that most non-production hardware is idle most of the time: time between test cycles; time as test teams are not in the office; time between developers deploying and testing in their own environments.
+We believe that with the dynamic provisioning of environments comes the dynamic destruction of them when they are not used.
+If we can bring the time to create and deploy to these environments down to below a minute we will view them as cheap disposable things with a short time to live.
+This is how we achieve an optimal use of the resources to hand.

-In summary we need dynamically provisioned environements because statically provisioned environments are not fit for purpose for our development approach.
-The fact that the environments are static impeeds our ability to move forward in an efficient manner.
+In summary we need dynamically provisioned environments because statically provisioned environments are not fit for purpose for our development approach.
+The fact that the environments are static impeeds our ability to move forward in an efficient manner and we believe will be cheaper for us in the longer term.

-### Cost
- - internal chargeback model for the envs
- - relatively low utilisation
- -

-### Principles for Environment Management
+## Principles for Environment Management
 1. Execution resources (CPU, memory, disk) should be versioned alongside the software to that execution is repeatable
 1. Environment Management should not be costly and should be instant
 1. Application configuration should be minimised